ComputerNerd/arduino-camera-tft/README.md

-ov7670-tft
+arduino-cam-tft
 ==========

-Arduino mega 2560 code this uses a tft and the ov7670 to display an image.
+Arduino mega 2560 code this uses a tft screen and supports ov7670 and partily supports the MT9D111 and the ov7740 to display an image.